Auto-Rig

 Custom normals and polygons auto-smoothing are performance consuming.
 Unless these features are absolutely necessary, it’s best to remove them from meshes for optimal performances.
 Imported meshes from external file format often have custom normals.

-Run this script to remove these bottlenecks automatically on all meshes:
+Run this script to remove these on all meshes:

 import bpy